A guide to capturing Google Ads data on Squarespace

 • Landing Page Group

-Squarespace makes it super easy to add hidden fields.
-You simply must drag and drop a ‘Hidden’ field type into the form.
-Read further instructions here.
+Fortunately, Squarespace makes it super easy to add hidden fields and full step-by-step instructions can be seen here.

 3. Attributer writes Google Ads data into the hidden fields

-For instance, if I was a marketer at Dropbox and a person arrived on my site from one of my brand campaigns in paid search, Attributer would fill out the hidden fields like so:
+For instance, let's imagine I'm a marketer at a company called Olmo Software and an individual arrives at my site from one of my brand campaigns in Google Ads.
+Attributer would fill out the hidden fields as follows (depending on what UTM parameters I put behind my ads):

 • Channel = Paid search